kahme022/Prayer-Time-App/README.md

 # Prayer Time App
 An app which tracks and updates the Islamic prayer time for local mosques.
-Some of the features the app will include:
+Some of the features the app will include are:

 - Prayer Times
 - Calender and Local Events Page